-A: GST invoices are automatically created at the time of purchase and can be found on your GST Settings page.
+GST invoices are automatically created at the time of purchase and can be found on your Payment Settings page.
 All invoices are designed to comply with the legal requirements set forth by the Australian Taxation Office.
 Additionally, all invoices will be archived in Creative Market’s tax compliance system.

-Q: For Australian buyers, is there any way to be exempt from GST, besides than having a valid ABN?
+For Australian buyers, is there any way to be exempt from GST, besides providing an ABN?

-Q: Are Creative Market site credits, PayPal purchases, gift cards, or un-withdrawn earnings used to buy products affected by GST?
+Are Creative Market site credits, PayPal purchases or un-withdrawn earnings used to buy products affected by GST?

-A: We will not charge GST on credits packages or gift cards, so unused credits will not be affected by GST.
+We will not charge GST on credits packages, so unused credits will not be affected by GST.
 However, any product purchase will be affected by GST.